vtbossss/ZeotapA1/README.md

 ## Application Architecture

-This project follows a 3-tier architecture:
+- **UI Layer:** The UI layer of this application is powered by the Django REST Framework's built-in HTML interface, which provides a straightforward way for users to interact with the API for testing and development purposes.

-- **UI Layer:** A simple HTML interface to create, view, and evaluate rules.
+- **Documentation:** The documentation is available at /api/ endpoint.
 - **API Layer:** Django REST API to handle rule creation, combining, and evaluation.
 - **Data Layer:** SQLite database for storing rules and application metadata.